andrew/ultimate-awesome/README.md

 - [awesome-salesforce](https://github.com/rajr5/awesome-salesforce) - A curated list of delightful Salesforce Platform Resources.
 - [support-awesome-foss](https://github.com/rambalachandran/support-awesome-foss) - Curating a list of foss software developed by small team and their support links.
 - [awesome](https://github.com/rarchk/awesome) - Some of the Awesome Lists that I follow .
+- [awesome-tools](https://github.com/redjax/awesome-tools) - My awesomelist of tools I use and want to share.
 - [awesome-dev](https://github.com/reezpatel/awesome-dev) - AIO Dev Resources.
 - [awesome_ytcnl](https://github.com/RemyLau/awesome_ytcnl) - A curated list of Remy's favorite YouTube channels.
 - [awesome-material-design](https://github.com/Richienb/awesome-material-design) - An awesome list of Material frameworks, components, and other tools.